EvanCaz/FluidSimulation/README.md

 I want this to be created in java so it can be compiled and run wihtout external libraries or dependencies and even turned into executable.

 Based on the papers I read, the particles in the simulation, AKA Smoother Particle Hydrodynamics(SPH), have five main attributes: velocity, acceleration, density, pressure, and the location.
 The calculate these properties, we only use the "quantities in a local neighborhood of each particle using radial symmetrical smoothing kernels".
-This circle is defined by us and helps limit the computations made.
+This circle is defined by us and helps limit the computations made as well as the spatial map for checking the closest 8 plus current grid for calculations not the entire window.

 ## Running the tests